 - Ridiculing a partner's beliefs, religion, race, class, and/or sexual preferences

 Abuse and accusations of abuse should always be taken seriously.
 Just as a company's human resources department is required to investigate every such complaint, regardless of the circumstances, the same due diligence should hold true in marriage.

 Bottom line: If someone thinks they're being abused, there's definitely something that's going wrong in the relationship.
 While certain transgressions may not fall under the strict definitions of domestic abuse as laid out by the CDC or a healthcare professional (such as passive-aggressiveness, for example), they'll still need to be addressed.
 Anytime you feel uncomfortable about how your partner is treating you, your immediate step should always be to try engaging in a calm conversation to identify and explain your discomfort.
 If you and your S.O. cannot do so, and the problem persists, seek the help of a professional couples counselor or therapist; they'll help guide you both toward a healthier place.

-If you feel that you are being abused, please seek help immediately.
-The National Domestic Violence Hotline can help.
+If you feel that you are being abused, please seek help immediately and get in touch with the National Domestic Violence Hotline.